2017 Chatham Cup

 The 2017 Chatham Cup (known as the ISPS Handa Chatham Cup for sponsorship reasons) was New Zealand's 90th annual knockout football competition.

 The 2017 competition had a preliminary round and four rounds proper before quarter-finals, semi-finals, and a final.
 The final was played on 10 September 2017.

 Results

 Preliminary round

-All matches were played between 22–25 April 2017.
+All matches were played between 22 and 25 April 2017.